 European Waldorf Schools keep the Advent tradition of St Nicholas alive in ways that depend on the customs of their region.

-The idea that the spirit world takes interest in human thoughts, words and actions is expressed in verses or a letter that will be read out by the representative of St Nicholas who comes to visit the younger classes, or leaves a scroll, attached to the sack that is placed with a mighty knock at the door of older classes.
+The idea that the spirit world takes interest in human thoughts, words and actions is expressed in verses or a letter that will be read out by the representative of St Nicholas who comes to visit the younger classes, or leaves a scroll attached to the sack that is placed with a mighty banging at the door of older classes.

 The following examples are from A WALDORF DIARY – Class 3, 1, 2 and 6 respectively:

-Class 2’s Main Lesson on The Lives of Saints is the right time to tell the story of St Nicholas.
+Class 2’s topic The Lives of Saints is the right time to tell the story of St Nicholas.
 It is linked to the anniversary of his death, commemorated annually on the 6th of December:

 My Class 3 wrote illustrated notes to St Nicholas (first image above), and in Class 4 an English lesson was spent composing individual verses to the saint, which the children later read out to him.